 Neither of us have kept hens before, so we were exited when we got our first 6 ladies.
 Little did we know what this would eventually lead to!
 No holidays, no none ever, hours of work de-pooing, spraying for red mite, trying to get a chicken saddle to fit an uncooperative hen, and then there’s the hardest part, parting with a much loved bird through disease, or more often old age.

-Having lots of hens and cockerels (upwards of 30), free ranging around brightens the place.
+Having lots of hens and cockerels (currently near 200), free ranging around brightens the place.
 I can’t imagine not having poultry about the garden doing their thing, they bring life, colour and movement in a way that garden plants can’t.
 Talking of garden plants, don’t forget that poultry have to be excluded from garden borders and vegetable plots, or the results can be heart breaking.
 You don’t want to see a row of stumps where the lettuce used to be!
 We have erected low fences in places where anything higher would hide the plants we want to see.
 This largely works, but you always get the bird that jumps over and scratches around.

 Many of our hens have names, usually because they have special characteristics that separates them from the rest.
 Chickens of course are creatures of habit and get used to your presence very quckly, especially at feed times.
 We give our hens mixed grain twice a day, once in the morning and again near roosting time.
 In the winter, grain just before roosting is just the thing to generate heat to combat the cold.